Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

-# Preparing and Understanding Language Models: Configuring Azure OpenAI Service and Installing Ollama with Mistral 7B
+# Preparing and Understanding Language Models: Configuring Azure OpenAI Service and Installing Ollama with Llama3.1 8B

 This section we will cover the language models used in the project.
 Throughout the tutorial, we will also learn how to generate the environment variables needed to use the Azure Services, including the **[Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/overview)**.

-We will also teach you how to use **[Ollama](https://ollama.com/)** with **[Mistral 7B](https://mistral.ai/)**, an Open Source Language Model, if you want to use it locally.
+We will also teach you how to use **[Ollama](https://ollama.com/)** with **[Llama3.1 8B](https://www.llama.com/)**, an Open Source Language Model, if you want to use it locally.

 ## Models to be used in the project

-We will teach you how to use two different language models: GPT-3.5 Turbo integrated with _Azure OpenAI Service_ (on Azure) and _Ollama with Mistral 7B_ (if you decide to use a model locally).
+We will teach you how to use two different language models: GPT-3.5 Turbo integrated with _Azure OpenAI Service_ (on Azure) and _Ollama with Llama3.1 8B_ (if you decide to use a model locally).
 Let's take a look at each of them.

 ### GPT-3.5 Turbo Integrated with Azure OpenAI Service